sjonnycapten/Cube-solver/README.md

 # Cube-solver
-Cube solving robot, solves rubik’s cubes what more can I say?
+Cube solving robot.
+Solves rubik’s cubes, what more can I say?

 Created as final project for the second Embedded Systems and Automation semester I took in my  second year of Uni.